 Stop the Surge

 You can’t actually prevent the surge that often occurs during a storm, but you can shield your heating and cooling equipment from it.
 Get a high-quality surge protector where any sizable appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s a jump in the line voltage.
 This will help protect the electrical components in your HVAC equipment that the power surge could hurt.
 Be sure never to touch any electrical components, and request a technician’s help if you are not familiar with using surge protectors properly.

 Your family and you need to find shelter first and foremost, but if time permits, shut down your heating and cooling system and cover the outdoor system with a tarp.
 Prior to turning your equipment back on after the storm, be sure to remove the tarp and remove any debris.

 This, Too, Shall Pass

 Once the storm is over, ensure the system is safe before turning your heating and cooling system back on.
 First, confirm there are no signals of damage and remove any debris from around the equipment.
 Try to check and make sure there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 210-570-9705 for a system inspection if it looks like there may have been any damage or flooding to the system.
 Once you’ve had the system inspected by a professional to ensure safe function, turn the HVAC system back on ASAP to help dry the home and restrict mold from getting into your equipment or ductwork.

-If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call San Antonio Air Service Experts and ask about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call San Antonio Air Service Experts and ask about our membership options to help keep your HVAC system in working order all year long.